Benign paroxysmal positional vertigo

 Suspected benign paroxysmal positional vertigo can be confirmed by using the so-called Hallpike test.
 This involves the doctor helping the patient to quickly move the head and trunk in a prescribed sequence.
 A case of benign paroxysmal positional vertigo is confirmed if these movements trigger an attack of vertigo.

-During the vertigo attack typical, wobbly eye movements (nystagmus) occur.
-Special glasses (“Frenzel goggles”) can be used during the test to help detect these.
+During the vertigo attack distinctive jerking eye movements (nystagmus) occur.
+Special glasses (“Frenzel goggles”) can be used during the examination to help detect these.

 How is benign paroxysmal positional vertigo treated?

-It is often enough to wait until the benign paroxysmal positional vertigo vanishes by itself.
+It is often sufficient to wait until the benign paroxysmal positional vertigo resolves by itself.
 But there are also optional treatments, such as canalith repositioning.
-With this, certain movements of the head and body cause the stones to settle so that they stop triggering attacks of vertigo.
+With this procedure, certain movements of the head and body cause the stones to settle so that they stop triggering attacks of vertigo.
+The doctor will assist the patient in performing the repositioning maneuver.
+There are also variants of the procedure that can be practiced alone at home.

 Medication for nausea is another treatment.
-However, these are only required on odd occasions.
+However, these are only required in isolated cases.
+In cases of severe vertigo, antivertigo medication can temporarily be taken to suppress it.

-For further information on this subject and what can be done should one suffer benign paroxysmal positional vertigo, go to gesundheitsinformation.de.
+For further information on this subject and what to do if benign paroxysmal positional vertigo occurs, go to gesundheitsinformation.de.

 What are the effects of benign paroxysmal positional vertigo?